 Migration Projects-How to Choose Between Onsite & Offshore

-With the IT shift to cloud and business shift to cloud-based data platforms, there is a growing increase in migration projects, which aim at migrating applications and data from a corporate data centre to a cloud platform.
+With the IT shift to cloud and business shift to cloud-based data platforms, there is a growing increase in migration projects, which aim at migrating applications and data from a corporate data center to a cloud platform.
 The migration may be mandatory because of a merger or acquisition, in which data from another organization has to be migrated to a new or existing environment, or because a business segment has been sold, which requires migration to storage elsewhere.
-In some cases, migration may be a deliberate strategy towards better service delivery.
+In some cases, migration may be a deliberate strategy for better service delivery.

-Before we move to migration strategy and delivery model, we first need to understand why migration is required, and why is it important for businesses to migrate their data.
+Before we move to the migration strategy and delivery model, we first need to understand why migration is required, and why is it important for businesses to migrate their data.

-- To overhaul an entire system – For instance, the organization may find its databases or systems outdated and may want to move to a newer platform, or an industry standard.
+- To overhaul an entire system – For instance, the organization may find its databases or systems outdated and may want to move to a newer platform or an industry standard.
 This would involve migration from the legacy system to the new.

-- To upgrade databases – The databases may still be valid, but may need to be upgraded to newer versions.
+- To upgrade databases – The databases may still be valid but may need to be upgraded to newer versions.
 This would involve migration from older to newer versions of the system.

 - To deploy another system that sits alongside existing applications – Very often organizations would like to have an alternate or backup system in place.
 This could be for BCP purposes or merely to mitigate risks of having a single system.
 It could also because they envision the existing system getting outdated soon and would like to be prepared with a backup system in parallel.
 In this case, the migration would mean the data gets ported to the new system, but also co-exists in the existing system

-- After a merger or acquisition – This is perhaps one of the most common reasons for migration, when disparate systems that come together after a merger or acquisition need to be brought into a single version of truth.
-It also saves the organization’s licensing costs by limiting to a single data warehouse.
+- After a merger or acquisition – This is perhaps one of the most common reasons for migration when disparate systems that come together after a merger or acquisition need to be brought into a single version of the truth.
+It also saves the organization’s licensing costs by limiting it to a single data warehouse.
 For example, we worked with a large gaming enterprise that went through multiple mergers and acquisitions over the past decades.
 Because of all the mergers and acquisitions, they ended up with several versions of data and information across various sources.
-They wanted to have a single consolidated data warehouse with unified data structures and process.
+They wanted to have a single consolidated data warehouse with unified data structures and processes.

 MIGRATION STRATEGY AND APPROACH